-Like almost everything in the universe, stars born, live their lives and then die in the span of million and sometimes billions of years.
-It took decades for researchers to identify and catalog the different types of stars, how they form and their evolutionary sequence.
-The existing model of the stellar evolution gives us a clear idea about the life cycle of the stars including our Sun.
+Like almost everything in the universe, stars born, live their lives, and then die in the span of millions and sometimes billions of years.
+It took decades for researchers to identify and catalog the different types of stars, how they form, and their evolutionary sequence.

-How a star end its life depends ultimately on its one characteristic: mass.
-If it’s a low mass star, then it would end as a white dwarf, or as a black hole if its a massive star, but anything in between would collapse into a neutron star.
+How a star ends its life depends ultimately on its one characteristic: mass.
+If it’s a low mass star, then it would end as a white dwarf, a black hole if it’s a massive star, but anything in between would collapse into a neutron star.

-So what is a neutron star?
-A neutron star is basically a remnant core of a collapsed star.
+So a neutron star is basically a remnant core of a collapsed star.
 They are small and extremely massive.
 A typical neutron star has a radius between 10-13.5 km and mass ranging from 1.4 and 2.16 solar masses.

-A neutron star results from a supernova explosion (occurs during the last stages of stellar life) assisted with gravitational collapse that squeezes the stellar core so hard that it reaches the density of atomic nuclei.
+Neutron stars result from a supernova explosion (occurs during the last stages of stellar life) assisted with the gravitational collapse that squeezes the stellar core so hard that it reaches the density of atomic nuclei.
 Over time, they can evolve further by various means.

 Here, we have compiled 15 interesting facts about neutron stars that every space geek should know.

-Based on their unique characteristics, neutron stars can be divided into three sub-types; X-ray pulsars, Magnetars and radio pulsars.
-Radio pulsars or simply pulsars are most common type of neutron stars that emits powerful electromagnetic pulses.
+Based on their unique characteristics, neutron stars can be divided into three sub-types; X-ray pulsars, Magnetars, and radio pulsars.
+Radio pulsars or simply pulsars are the most common type of neutron stars that emits powerful electromagnetic pulses.
 However, they are extremely difficult to detect.

 These pulsars, if found in a ‘special state’ can provide us with invaluable knowledge about the universe.

-A magnetar is a special sub-type of neutron star that exhibit extremely powerful magnetic fields.
-While other characteristics such as radius, temperature and density of magnetars are similar to other neutron stars, they are differentiated from others by their strong magnetic fields and a slightly higher rotation rate.
+A magnetar is a unique sub-type of neutron star that exhibits extremely powerful magnetic fields.
+While other characteristics such as radius, temperature, and density of magnetars are similar to other neutron stars, they are differentiated from others by their strong magnetic fields and a slightly higher rotation rate.

-Sub types of X-ray pulsars include millisecond pulsars, which are also known as recycled pulsars, low-mass X-ray binaries, intermediate-mass X-ray binaries and high-mass X-ray binaries.
+Subtypes of X-ray pulsars include millisecond pulsars (recycled pulsars), low-mass X-ray binaries, intermediate-mass X-ray binaries, and high-mass X-ray binaries.

 9. They are Very Hot and Extremely Dense